CDCgov/ixa/docs/book/src/topics/properties.md

 );
 ```

+Components in `define_multi_property!` may be referred to using type aliases.
+Do not define both an alias-based multi-property and an equivalent
+underlying-property multi-property: they have the same tuple type.

-Use the underlying property names in `define_multi_property!`, not type aliases.
-For a deeper discussion of when to
+For a deeper discussion of when to create multi-property indexes, see
-create multi-property indexes, see [Indexing](indexing.md).
-Multi-property component properties are not individually
+[Indexing](indexing.md).
+Multi-property component properties are not
-indexed unless you index them separately.
-Because the components of a multi-property are already required to be
+individually indexed unless you index them separately.
+Because the components
+of a multi-property are already required to be properties, multi-properties
-properties, multi-properties usually "just work".
-Each component value must also support `Eq` and `Hash`; this mainly
+usually "just work".
+Each component value must also support `Eq` and `Hash`;
-matters for components containing plain `f32` or `f64`.
+this mainly matters for components containing plain `f32` or `f64`.

 ## Troubleshooting